About ZULRESSO

 Patients 15 to 17 Years

 The safety of ZULRESSO was evaluated in an open-label study in patients 15 to 17 years.
-A titration to a target dosage of 90 mcg/kg/hour was evaluated in 20 patients with PPD.
+A titration to a target dosage of 90 mcg/kg/hour was evaluated in 20 patients with postpartum depression.
 Patients were then followed for 4 weeks.
 Adverse reactions reported in the clinical study were generally similar to those observed in clinical studies of ZULRESSO in adults with PPD.

 The data described in the table reflect exposure to ZULRESSO in 140 adult patients across 3 studies.1-3